-The School District has hired a new Finance/Business Director that will review the current accounting procedures and ensure that internal controls are in place.
-In addition, the School District has received quotes in reference to purchasing a new software that will be implemented for school account that has features to eliminate issues with school level purchases.
-The Business/Finance Director will meet periodically to share ideas, discuss adjustments to procedures (if any), and provide additional training, if needed.
+The finance/business director will review the current accounting procedures and ensure that internal controls are in place.
+In addition, the School District has received quotes in reference to purchasing a new software that will be implemented for school accounts that has features to eliminate issues with school level purchases.
+The business/finance director will meet periodically to share ideas, discuss adjustments to procedures (if any), and provide additional training, if needed.